GSA/search-gov-website/admin-center/content/collections.md

 <a name="sitelimit"></a>

+***Pro Tip***

-***Did you know?*** If you don't want to set up a Collection, you can use the `sitelimit` parameter to search a subset of your content.
+If you don't want to set up a Collection, you can use the `sitelimit` parameter to search a subset of your content.
 Compare the collection-based results above with the results for [the same search using the sitelimit parameter](https://search.usa.gov/search?affiliate=nih&query=autism&sitelimit=nih.gov/news).

 Note that the searcher sees that results are filtered to nih.gov/news in a message under the search box, among other differences.

 Simply add the following line to your form code on your search box to use the `sitelimit` parameter.

-`<input type="hidden" name="sitelimit" id="sitelimit" value="www.agency.gov/limittothisfolder">`
+`<input type="hidden" name="sitelimit" id="sitelimit" value="www.example.gov/limittothisfolder">`